microchip-pic-avr-examples/avr128da48-cnano-manchester-mplab-mcc/Manchester_Encoder/README.md

 ## Concept

-This project is an implementation of a Manchester Encoder using CIP (Core Independent Peripherals) by following the interaction between the Universal Synchronous Asynchronous Receiver Transmitter (USART), Serial Peripheral Interface (SPI), Event System (EVSYS) and Configurable Custom Logic (CCL) peripherals.
-The raw data are received via serial communication, encoded using a circuit composed of the CIP mentioned above and sent further through a single data wire.
+This project is an implementation of a Manchester Encoder using Core Independent Peripherals (CIPs) by following the interaction between the Universal Synchronous Asynchronous Receiver Transmitter (USART), Serial Peripheral Interface (SPI), Event System (EVSYS) and Configurable Custom Logic (CCL) peripherals.
+The raw data are received via serial communication, encoded using a circuit composed of the CIP and sent further through a single data wire.

 The block diagram of this application is presented in the figure below: